meet-projects/Y2-Summer-Labs/0.6. Advanced Flask fortune-teller/README.md

 ## Instructions

-# Advanced Flask Lab: The Fortune Teller

-## Overview:
-Today, we will be building a web app that tells your fortune.
-When the user opens the app, they should see a home page with a title, a description, and a link that says “Tell me my fortune”.
-When they click the link, they will go to a page that displays their fortune.

-## Instructions:

 ### Step 1:
 Add a route `/home` so that when the user tries to access `127.0.0.1:5000/home` the template `home.html` is displayed.